Regularization-based Framework for Quantization-, Fault- and Variability-Aware Training: Results and Analysis

 \subsection{Robustness to Weight-bit Variability}

 Device-to-device variability in weight-bit resistance states is a significant challenge in emerging in-memory computing platforms \citep{AtomJEDS, neurosim, ibmtoolkit}.
-Our approach enhances the simulated \textit{chip-in-loop} method by introducing a variability-aware regularization loss, ensuring robust performance even under high levels of weight-bit LRS variability and low-bit quantization, as shown in Figure \ref{fig:fault-var-aware-imagenet}(b).
-We consistently outperform the baseline across all variability values and demonstrate robustness up to 40\% $\sigma/\mu$ in device-to-device variability.
-Table \ref{tab:var} summarizes comparisons with current literature on variability-aware training using the \textit{simulated chip-in-loop} method.
+Our approach enhances the \textit{simulated chip-in-loop} method by introducing a variability-aware regularization loss, ensuring robust performance under high levels of weight-bit LRS variability (up to 40\% $\sigma/\mu$ in device-to-device variability) and low-bit quantization, as shown in Figure \ref{fig:fault-var-aware-imagenet}(b).
+Table \ref{tab:var} summarizes comparisons with the current literature on variability-aware training, specifically NeuroSim \cite{neurosim} and CoMN \cite{comn}, which use the \textit{simulated chip-in-loop} method.